trail Junctionin the Carson-Iceberg Wilderness

 Trail routings that make no sense at all during Summertime are the height of Trail Route Logic during the Spring Thaw.

-July, Noon: Summer heat carried in clouds of moisiture exploding into action as it blows up from the Valley up the Western flank of the Sierra over the Western rim of Golden Canyon.
+July, Noon: Summer heat carried in clouds of moisiture exploding into action blowing up from the Valley over the Western flank of the Sierra.

 Watch these Bad Boys Carefully!